intel/appframework/plugins/README.md

 * A CSS3 carousel library.
 You can create vertical or horizontal carousels.

-jq.swipeListener
+jq.swipe

 * This detects swipe events on an element.
 You can set the threshold of pixels they must move for veritcal or horizontal.

-* Executes a callback function with an object as a parameter that indicates if the swipe was north, south, east, west.
+* Executes a callback function with an object as a parameter that indicates if the swipe was north, south, east, or west.

 jq.template

 * A template parsing library, similar to popular scripting languages syntax.
-The parsing engine is John Resig's micro template engine
+The parsing engine is John Resig's micro template engine.

 jq.selectBox

-* A replacement for HTML select boxes on android devices.
-There is a bug when -webkit-transform:translate3d is applied to elements, it causes an issue with painting the active area
+* A replacement for HTML select boxes on Android devices.
+There is a bug when -webkit-transform:translate3d is applied to elements, it causes an issue with painting the active area.

-* This will find all select boxes in an element and replace them with the new widget
+* This will find all select boxes in an element and replace them with the new widget.

 * Old select box stays, so it is backwards compatibile with any code/interaction.

 jq.passwordBox

-* A replacement for HTML password boxes on android devices.
+* A replacement for HTML password boxes on Android devices.
 There is a bug when -webkit-transform:translate3d is applied to elements, it causes an issue with painting the focused box on the page.

-* This will find all password boxes in an element and replace them with the new widget
+* This will find all password boxes in an element and replace them with the new widget.

-* Old password boxes stays, so it is backwards compatibile with any code/interaction
+* Old password boxes stays, so it is backwards compatibile with any code/interaction.

 jq.css3animate